gares/ceps/text/052-platform-release-cycle.md

 working on a moving target.

-Finally, due to the cost of backporting breaking changes from the master branch to the release branch, during 8.12 and 8.13 release cycle this only happened very early, just after branching (only 2 in the beta period for 8.12, 0 for 8.13).
+Finally, due to the cost of backporting breaking changes from the master branch to the release branch, this only happened very early in the release cycle (for example only 2 such changes were backported in the beta period for 8.12, 0 for 8.13).

 ## New actor: platform

-The Coq platform is a selection of Coq package versions which work well for a given Coq version.
+The Coq platform is a selection of Coq packages which work well for a given Coq version.
 One of its objective is to disentangle the release of Coq with the release of other packages.
 It provides scripts that build that selection of Coq packages on Windows, Mac and Linux from sources